 - Although the organization must be the one to submit the app for review, you can assist them.

 If you are a contract developer hired by an organization to develop proprietary in-house apps for their employees, and volume purchasing is offered in your region:

 - You should enroll in the Apple Developer Program as an individual using the steps outlined above.

-- When submitting your app for review, select the B2B Distribution option in iTunes Connect.
+- When submitting your app for review, select the Custom App Distribution option in App Store Connect.

-- Employees can download the app privately from the VPP website.
-Learn more about VPP.
+- Employees can download the app privately from Apple Business Manager.

 Do I need a Mac to develop apps for Apple platforms?

-Can I enroll as an individual and have my company appear as the seller on the App Store?
+Can I enroll as an individual and have my organization’s name appear as the seller on the App Store?

-No. To have your company name appear as the seller, your company must be recognized as a legal entity and you must be enrolled as an organization.
-If you are a sole proprietor/single person business, you must join as an individual and your legal name will appear as the seller.
+To have your organization’s name appear as the seller, your organization must be recognized as a legal entity and you must be enrolled as an organization.
+If you are a sole proprietor/single-person business, you must join as an individual and your legal name will appear as the seller.
 If you have enrolled as an individual and need to convert your individual account to an organization account, please contact us.

 Is there an Apple Developer Program for students?
 Do students receive any discounts?